 In the meantime, it often makes sense to develop other “adulting” skills.
 Growing your own food.
 Cooking your own food.
 Repairing your own house.
 Such self sufficiency skills can help you accumulate excess capital more quickly by reducing your living costs.

-Unfortunately, fewer and fewer of us are willing to live simply today./our lives get more complicated all the time
+Unfortunately, fewer and fewer of us are willing to live simply today.
+Plus, our lives are getting more complicated all the time.